IBM/aspera-cli/docs/README.erb.md

 ## <a name="ruby"></a>Ruby

 A ruby interpreter is required to run the tool or to use the gem and tool.

-The Ruby version shall be at least <%= gemspec.required_ruby_version %>.
+Ruby minimum version: <%= gemspec.required_ruby_version %>

-Any type of Ruby installation can be used.
+Ruby 3 is also supported.

-Ruby 3 is not yet tested.
+Any type of Ruby installation can be used (installer, rpm, rvm, ...).

 Refer to the following sections for a proposed method for specific operating systems.

 ### macOS

 MacOS 10.13+ (High Sierra) comes with a recent Ruby, so you can use it directly, you will need to install <%= gemspec.name %> using `sudo` :